Mahagama: Education

 Around 103 primary schools, 20 middle schools, eight secondary schools, one senior secondary school and many private schools are functional in Mahagama block as per census 2001.
 Little flower school is very old school and very reputed school in Mahagama area situated in Basuwa Chowk since 1985.
 In the last few years, many privately run secondary and higher-secondary schools have opened.
 Recently, Kasturba Gandhi Balika Vidyalaya (KGBV) opened in the town area to provide elementary level education, with boarding facilities for girls belonging predominantly to the SC, ST, OBC and minorities in backward areas.
 D.A.V Public School is the most reputed school which is also the best amongst nearby districts.
 Jawahar Navodaya Vidyalaya is situated in the outer periphery of Mahagama.

 Government-run schools are affiliated to Jharkhand Academic Council, while most of the private schools are affiliated to CBSE boards.
 Some of them are recognized at the state level.
 One madrasa (Badrul Uloom) is also functional in Mahagama, where underprivileged Muslim children get education free of cost.

 There are many Computer Institutes functional in Mahagama Block.
 IACT (Institute for Advance Computer Technology) is the most reputed computer Institute in Teacher's colony, Mahagama.

 IT Zone website developing and Hosting centre deals in Website making of all school, college and other institute and company since last 4 years, situated in main road mahagama, near Kachwa Chowk, Static and dynamic both website are making here in low cost price.

 Transport

-The town has frequent connections with Godda, Bhagalpur, Kahlgaon and Pirpanti.
+The town has frequent connections with Godda, Bhagalpur, Kahalgaon and Pirpanti.
 Public transport is provided by buses, auto rickshaws and local vans.
 Bus services are also available for Sahibganj, Dumka, Tata, Kolkata, Deoghar and Ranchi.
 The territory has no rail link and air link.
 Helipad can be seen in the Urjanagar township of Mahagama.
-The nearest railway station is Kahalgaon railway station.
-Bhagalpur railway stations serve as the primary gateway for travel to other parts of country.
+The nearest railway station is Godda Railway Station & Bhagalpur Railway Station.